jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 As soon as Tweet is posted, ~5s with streaming/~1s querying, the program checks for substring matches with keywords for a particular cryptocurrency.
 These keywords and coins can be user specified from the keywords json files to implement any trade strategies

+Threading for streaming tweets so trade executions run in a separate thread allowing multiple trades to occur at once.
+When ctrl-c is hit, it waits for the trades to sell automatically according to the specification then closes the program.

 The buy amount is input in $ and based on the latest prices from the exchange, the program  will calculate valid buy and (multiple) sell amounts as close to the specified $ amount as the market will allow (Binance).
-With Kraken, the buy amount has to be a valid tradeable amount in crypto and when divided by the number of selling trades, also has to leave valid tradeable amounts.
+BNB coin required in account to take fees.
+With Kraken, the buy amount has to be a valid tradeable amount in crypto and when divided by the number of selling trades, also has to leave valid tradeable amounts

 To configure on local system: \
 `pip install -r requirements.txt`